TL;DR

 Most people are familiar with the term personal injury law.
-However, this is just an umbrella term that covers a wide range of possible legal claims, from products liability to intentional torts, like assault.
+However, this is just an umbrella term that covers a wide range of possible legal claims, from product liability to intentional torts, like assault.
+These cases often revolve around breach of duty, which can lead to significant harm, whether civil or criminal in nature.

 Florida and Comparative Fault